ankitasikdar/cse2122/homework/homework-stack.markdown

 layout: default
 ---

+IMP : Do not use the Stack container adaptor, i.e do not use the "stack" header file.
+You will have to write code for your own functions.

 In class, I had shown you how stacks are used to evaluate expressions in the postfix form.